Walmart shooting: Why it's critical to have an

 alternate way to reach 911 when an incident occurs

-On August 3, 2019, an active-shooter incident occurred at the Walmart store in El Paso Texas where 22 people were killed and many were injured.
-During the shooting, a woman (video right) was hiding under a table as the shooting went on around her.
-In an interview afterwards, she told the media that she tried to call 911 while under the table but couldn't get through.
-What's worse is that she had valuable information that could have helped first responders stop the shooter sooner in the process--information that she couldn't relay to 911 because she couldn't get through.
+On August 3, 2019, an active-shooter incident occurred at the Walmart store in El Paso Texas where 22 people were killed and others were injured.
+During the shooting, a woman customer (video right) was hiding under a table as the shooting went on around her.
+In an interview afterwards, she told the media that she tried to call 911 but couldn't get through.
+What's worse is that she had valuable information about the shooter that could have helped first responders stop the shooter sooner--information that she couldn't relay to 911 because she couldn't get through.

-Solution: QuikHelp 911 instant & DIRECT alerting without calling
+Solution: Fast11 instant & DIRECT alerting without calling

 Immediate access to critical information

 With the simple tap of a button on a smartphone, alerts for help can be instantly sent to 911 dispatchers without having to call them when their lines are jammed with callers.
 Once each alert is received, it tells dispatchers where people are and it doesn't stop there.
-QuikHelp can also provide in-route and on-scene first responders with critical incident details at the same time to eliminate relay delays that can occur when dispatchers are overwhelmed with calls.
+Fast11 can also provide in-route and on-scene first responders with critical incident details at the same time--such as shooter location and other details--to eliminate relay delays that can occur when dispatchers are overwhelmed with calls.
 This critical and timely information can be viewed by first responders using their in-car mobile-display computers or any other web-connected device without having to install anything.

 As highlighted above and by past incidents, calling 911 cannot be relied upon as a means to communicate critical information when an incident occurs.
 When lines are jammed and calls can't get through, more people are put in jeopardy.
 First responders are also put in jeopardy by being denied access to critical information that QuikHelp can provide without costly delays.